Trustworthy AI Must Account for Interactions: Trustworthy AI Aspects

 Fairness is a foundational pillar in the development of TAI, ensuring systems treat diverse populations equally or equitably.
 Since fairness is a nuanced and highly contextual topic, it cannot be boiled down into a single set of guidelines to follow in all cases.
 Instead, TAI researchers and practitioners must consider the appropriate fairness definitions and methodologies to use in each circumstance.

-We consider the case where the data is partitioned into $n_\text{g}$ groups based on an attribute $a\in \mathcal{A}=\{1, ..., n_\text{g}\}$ (e.g. age bins).
-The objective of fair ML is to create a model $F_\theta$ which treats all groups fairly by equalizing its prediction behaviour.
-Exactly how this is defined varies from one application to the next.
-We present several common viewpoints.
+We review the case where the data is partitioned into $n_\text{g}$ groups based on an attribute $a\in \mathcal{A}=\{1, ..., n_\text{g}\}$ (e.g. age bins).
 Consider the dichotomy between \emph{procedural} and \emph{substantive fairness}.
 Procedural fairness emphasizes treating all individuals equally \citep{grgic2017case}.
-A model which does not have access to group identifiers cannot treat individuals differently based on that information, leading to \emph{fairness through unawareness} \citep{zemel2013learning, kusner2017counterfactual}. \emph{Disparate Treatment} can result when systems are not procedurally fair.
+A model which does not have access to group identifiers cannot treat individuals differently based on that information, leading to \emph{fairness through unawareness} \citep{zemel2013learning, kusner2017counterfactual}.
 Meanwhile, substantive fairness aligns with the concept of equity, and encourages treating individuals differently to achieve comparable outcomes, so-called \emph{fairness through awareness} \cite{dwork2012fairness}.
-If individuals do not receive the same beneficial outcomes from a model, there is \emph{Disparate Impact}.
-Both Disparate Treatment and Impact are commonly used concepts in legal and regulatory frameworks (\citetalias{occ_fair_lending}, \citeyear{occ_fair_lending}).
-Disparate Impact can be measured in terms of the target outcome of the model, for instance through \emph{accuracy disparity}
+If individuals do not receive the same beneficial outcomes from a model, there is \emph{disparate impact}.
+Disparate impact is a commonly used concept in legal and regulatory frameworks (\citetalias{occ_fair_lending}, \citeyear{occ_fair_lending}), and can be measured in terms of the target outcome of the model, for instance through \emph{accuracy disparity}: where $\mathcal{D}_a$ denotes the subset of $\mathcal{D}$ belonging to group $a$.
+Minimizing $\Delta_\text{acc}$ is one example of a fairness goal, and can be pursued at several stages including pre-processing (e.g. balancing data across groups before training), in-processing (e.g. adding fairness regularization terms to the loss $\mathcal{L}$), or post-processing (e.g. using model scores differently across groups when making decisions).
+These \emph{fairness interventions} are examples of intentionally treating groups differently so that outcomes will be more similar.